Haller opens Ajax goal account in dramatic victory over FC Twente | Goal.com

 Six minutes later, Haller assisted Klaas-Jan Huntelaar to produce some super-substitute moments after he was introduced in the 89th minute.

-Huntelaar restore Ajax's lead on the stroke of full-time and the Dutch forward added another goal in the stoppage-time, after benefitting an assist from Morocco’s Zakaria Labyad, to seal maximum points for the visitors at De Grolsch Veste.
+Huntelaar restores Ajax's lead on the stroke of full-time and the Dutch forward added another goal in stoppage-time, after benefitting an assist from Morocco’s Zakaria Labyad, to seal maximum points for the visitors at De Grolsch Veste.

 Nigeria right-back Tyronne Ebuehi was also on parade for FC Twente as he made his 16th league appearance this campaign.

-Thursday's triumph extended Ajax's dominance at the summit of the Eredivisie table to 38 points after 16 games while FC Twente are seventh in the table with 27 points.
+Thursday's triumph extended Ajax's tally at the summit of the Eredivisie table to 38 points after 16 games while FC Twente are seventh on the table with 27 points.

 Next up for Haller and Labyad's Ajax is a league match against second-placed Feyenoord at the Johan Cruyff Arena on Sunday.